Boeing docks crew capsule to space station in test do-over

 The only other time Boeing’s Starliner flew in space, it never got anywhere near the station, ending up in the wrong orbit.

 This time, the overhauled spacecraft made it to the right spot following Thursday’s launch and docked at the station 25 hours later.
-The automated rendezvous went off without a major hitch, despite a pair of thrusters that failed during liftoff.
+The automated rendezvous went off without a major hitch, despite the failure of a handful of thrusters.

-Boeing’s flight comes three years after Elon Musk’s Spacex pulled off the same test.
-SpaceX has since launched 18 astronauts to the space station for NASA, as well as tourists.

 NASA wants redundancy when it comes to the Florida-based astronaut taxi service.
 Administrator Bill Nelson said Boeing’s long road with Starliner underscores the importance of having two types of crew capsules.
 U.S. astronauts were stuck riding Russian rockets once the shuttle program ended, until SpaceX’s first crew flight in 2020.